-Run With Pride: Nobull Launches Rainbow-Inspired Trainers and Apparel in Support of the LGBTQIA+ Community
+Run With Pride: NOBULL Launches Rainbow-Inspired Trainers and Apparel in Support of the LGBTQIA+ Community

 The new capsule features an array of footwear, apparel and accessories inspired by fluidity and movement, featuring a print of colored shadows called “Pride Moves.”

-Nobull’s “Pride Moves” collection includes 12 products ranging from $14 – $169 in a wide range of sizes including striking footwear made for everyone.
+NOBULL’s “Pride Moves” collection includes 12 products ranging from $14 – $169 in a wide array of sizes including striking footwear made for everyone.
 The styles include flexible and breathable uppers, sleek lace-up closures and poppy rainbow soles.

 The collection also includes a breezy muscle tank, whimsical socks, a baseball cap and a T-shirt — all imbued with a rainbow-inspired print along with the brand’s logo.